Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 9. Earthquake and Disaster Preparedness Regulations

-Building codes and regional disaster planning standards will be revised, particularly in high-risk seismic zones.
+Building codes and regional disaster planning will be strengthened, especially in seismic zones.

 Who it affects: Homeowners, developers, municipalities